 distribution) as used in ssdtools

-have the pdf given in the box above.
-It is well known that the
+Let X ∼ Burr(b, c, k) have the pdf given in the box above.
+It is well known that the distribution of $Y = \frac{1}{X}$ is the inverse Burr distribution (also known as the SinghMaddala distribution) for which

-$$\begin{array}{*{20}{c}} {{F_Y}(y;b,c,k) = 1 - \frac{1}{{{{\left[ {1 + {{\left( {\frac{y}{b}} \right)}^c}} \right]}^k}}}}&{b,c,k,y > 0} \end{array}$$
+$$ \begin{array}{*{20}{c}} {{F_Y}(y;b,c,k) = 1 - \frac{1}{{{{\left[ {1 + {{\left( {\frac{y}{b}} \right)}^c}} \right]}^k}}}}, & {b,c,k,y > 0} \end{array} $$

 We now consider the limiting distribution when c → ∞ and k → 0 in such a way that the product ck remains constant, i.e. ck = λ.